llauer/myFlixAPI/public/documentation.md

 A JSON object of a specific users favorite movies.

 `{
-  "name": "Peter Jackson",
+  "username": "sljackson",
-  "favoriteMovies": ["King Kong"]
+  "favorites": ["King Kong"]
 }`
 # Add favorite movie for a user.